SwaritSamiran/aeturnal-ai/README.md

 ## 🎮 What is Aeturnal-AI?

-Aeturnal-AI transforms healthy eating into an RPG adventure!
+Aeturnal-AI transforms healthy eating into an RPG adventure inspired by "The Matrix"!
 Scan your food—via **text input or image upload**—and get AI-powered health insights through a unique **Red Pill / Blue Pill** choice system:

 - 🔴 **Red Pill** - The honest truth about your food choice
 - 🔵 **Blue Pill** - Healthier alternatives & optimizations